 Is BT fibre optic broadband in my area?

-BT fibre covers a large area of the country with over 60% of the population having access to the service.
+BT Infinity already has pretty good UK coverage, with more than 60 per cent of the population having access to the service.
 This is largely bigger towns and cities but more locations are being added all the time.

 Finding out whether you can get fibre is really easy using Broadband Genie’s search tools.
 Just tap your postcode into the box in our comparison table above and we’ll display any available BT fibre products.